KonstantinosPetrakis/PatentInspector/README.md

 #### Quickly export charts

-Each chart in PatentAnalyzer comes with a corresponding table that can be effortlessly copied with a single click and seamlessly pasted into your spreadsheet of choice.
+Each chart in PatentInspector comes with a corresponding table that can be effortlessly copied with a single click and seamlessly pasted into your spreadsheet of choice.

 ![copy table widget](frontend/src/assets/images/topic-table-light.png)

 #### Download the filtered patents in excel format

-PatentAnalyzer empowers you to export filtered patents in Excel format, providing you with the freedom to conduct further in-depth analyses on your terms.
+PatentInspector empowers you to export filtered patents in Excel format, providing you with the freedom to conduct further in-depth analyses on your terms.

 ![download topics](frontend/src/assets/images/patents-light.png)